phonetworks/pho-cli/README.md

 > Usage: ```bin/pho.php init <destination> [<skeleton>]``` where destination is the folder where you'd like the kernel to reside, and skeleton is the name of the template to use or a directory where your compiled pgql files reside.

 **serve**
-Runs a HTTP server based on Pho Graph.
+Runs a HTTP server based on Phở Graph.
 This may be used once you've initialized a kernel.
 > Usage: ```bin/pho.php serve [<kernel>]``` where kernel points to the directory where the kernel resides.

 **test**